-But this “interest” is often not about positive supporting that project or entity, it’s more about protecting self-interest and preventing risk, rather than supporting new initiatives.
+But this “interest” is often about protecting self-interest and preventing risk, rather than supporting new initiatives.
 (For example, see our articles on how to be a more creative company and managing creative approvals).

 So, when you create your brand purpose, think about who the stakeholders are and why they’re stakeholders.
-Stakeholders need to have something at “stake” and be clear on what that is :-
+Stakeholders need to have something at “stake”.

 - Is it resources?
-They’re committing budget or resources to work on the brand purpose.
+They’re committing budget or people to work on it.

 - Is it time?
-They’re committing to do the hard work to craft and refine the purpose, and work through all the consequences. of what you decide.
+They’re committing time to craft and refine it and work through all the consequences.

 - Is it their reputation?
-Do they feel the wrong decision about the purpose could somehow impact how others see them?
+Do they feel a badly done purpose will impact how others see them?

 Think about your experiences with stakeholders.
-How many of them actually share what’s at stake for them?
+How many of them ever share what they have at stake?

 It’s pretty rare in our experience.

 Then, there’s that word “workshop”.
-We’ve shared in the past our issues with the word workshop.
+We’ve shared in the past our issues with it.
 Mostly, it’s because there’s not a lot of actual “work” done at them.
 They’re usually frustrating wastes of time.

-By all means get your stakeholders (with an actual stake) together to discuss and decide on brand purpose.
+By all means, get your stakeholders (with an actual stake) together to work on brand purpose.
 But go carefully.
-It’s not a session to spend a day vomiting out buzzwords on post-its (what happens in most workshops) won’t be the best way to define your brand purpose.
+A whole day vomiting out buzzwords on post-its (what happens in most workshops) won’t be the best way to define your brand purpose.

-It’s a serious discussion, debate and ultimately decision about articulating why your brand exists.
+Instead, make sure it’s a considered discussion, debate and decision to define why your brand exists.

 Why your brand exists - brand purpose